Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Introduction

 \subsection{Contributions \& Structure}

 This paper commences by delineating the fundamental architecture of SAGSIN, characterizing its workflow as a continuous cycle of data interaction.
 We abstract this operational process into a \textit{perception-communication-computing-actuation} (PCCA) closed loop to establish a unified analysis framework \cite{meng2024semantics}.
 Building upon this foundation, the limitations of conventional DT paradigms within such dynamic and heterogeneous environments are critically examined.
-In response, \textbf{we propose the GOST framework and provide a tutorial for its construction.}
+In response, \textbf{we propose the GOST framework, along with its key related technologies and evaluation methods.}

 With a focus on GOST within the context of SAGSIN, the contributions of this paper are summarized as follows:

 \begin{itemize}

 \item We analyze the characteristics of SAGSIN through the PCCA loop and conduct an in-depth analysis of the limitations of current DT approaches for SAGSIN.